mozilla/mozdef_client/README.rst

 .. note::

-   Disabling certificate checking introduce a security issue and is generally not recommended, specially for production.
+   Disabling certificate checking introduce a security issue and is generally not recommended, specifically for production.